Scheduling State

 - tasks: {str: TaskState}

-A dictionary mapping task keys (usually strings) to
+A dictionary mapping task keys to

 TaskState